Duty of care

 - Activities in closed National Parks and closed State Forests are not covered by insurance.
 Your personal vehicle insurance may not cover closed roads.

-- The maximum number of walks a Temporary Member can attend is 3.
+- The maximum number of walks a Trial Member can attend is 3.
 After that they must become a Full Member to be covered by insurance.

 - Members need to provide their own Ambulance Cover.
 Emergency rescues can be expensive!